top of page

 For those who seek a more structured approach, collaborative assessment can be a valuable tool in understanding behavior patterns.
 This method involves working with a professional who guides you through a process of psychological testing and personalized feedback.
 Unlike traditional assessments that might simply diagnose a problem, collaborative assessment is designed to engage you in the process, helping you uncover the unconscious dynamics at play in your behavior.

 Through this process, you gain a deeper understanding of the factors influencing your actions—whether they’re rooted in past experiences, cognitive biases, or emotional responses.
-Collaborative assessment can be particularly helpful for those who feel stuck in certain patterns and are looking for a clear, actionable path forward.
+Collaborative assessment as a client-centered approach to psychological testing can be particularly helpful for those who feel stuck in certain patterns and are looking for a clear, actionable path forward, and services like collaborative assessment in Vermont focused on personalized insight and growth can translate that understanding into concrete change.

 Rewriting Your Narrative